 What is CMPivot?

-The CMPivot is a new SCCM in-console utility that now provides access to real-time state of devices in your environment.
+The CMPivot is a new SCCM in-console utility that now provides access to the real-time state of devices in your environment.
 You can run CMPivot as a standalone tool as well.

 The post includes CMPivot architecture and communication details as well. 👉SCCM CMPivot Architecture Fast Channel Making | ConfigMgr.